-The results of this independent price verification and any adjustments made by VRG to the fair value generated by the business units are presented to management of the Ultimate Parent and its consolidated subsidiaries, on a regular basis.
+The results of this independent price verification and any adjustments made by VRG to the fair value generated by the business units are presented to management the CFO and the Chief Risk Officer, on a regular basis.

 Review of New Level 3 Transactions.
 VRG reviews the models and valuation methodology used to price all new material Level 3 transactions and both FCG and MRD management must approve the fair value of the trade that is initially recognized.